Trim/acme-dns-tiny/README.md

 **PLEASE READ THE SOURCE CODE!
 YOU MUST TRUST IT!
 IT HANDLES YOUR ACCOUNT PRIVATE KEY AND UPDATES SOME OF YOUR DNS RESOURCES !**

-The only prerequisites are Python 3 (at least 3.4), OpenSSL and the dnspython module.
+The only prerequisites are Python 3 (at least 3.4), OpenSSL and the dnspython module (at least release 1.16).

-For the dnspython module, be aware that it won't work with release 1.14.0, because this one have a bug with dynamic DNS updates.
-You should either use an older version from dnspython3 module (python3 specific code) or any release of dnspython module (pyhton2 and python3 merged code) since 1.15.0.

 Note: this script is a fork of the [acme-tiny project](https://github.com/diafygi/acme-tiny) which uses ACME HTTP verification to create signed certificates.